quarree100/qScope_doc/source/frontend/03_frontend_display.rst

     self.mask_points = [[0, 0], [85.5, 0], [85.5, 82], [0, 82], [0, -50],
                     [-50, -50], [-50, 200], [200, 200], [200, -50], [0, -50]]

 Finally, a seperate thread for UDP observation is started.
 Each table ("grid") has a seperate communication thread.
-More about how communication between tag decoder, frontend and infoscreen works in the :ref:`Communication <frontend_communication>` section.
+More about how communication between tag decoder, frontend and infoscreen works in the :ref:`Communication <frontend_api>` section.

 .. _frontend_game_loop: